AndyMc3000/ci-ms3-pool-club/readme-assets/testing.md

 63	emailjs

 * The warnings described relate to the Bootstrap from validation JavaScript.
 When I attempted to resolve these warnings, by adding semicolon's in the relvant places, it broke the form validation feature.
 As a result I reverted to the otiginal Bootstrap code.
-* I also the EmailJS variable as is as I couldn't find a fix for it and didn't wnat to break the Contact Us Form EmailJS feature.
+* I also left the EmailJS variable warning 'as is', as I couldn't find a fix for it and didn't wntn to break the Contact Us Form EmailJS feature.

 #### Python ####

 I ran my app.py file through the PEP8online.com Python validator and found the following Error.

-Error Code	Line	Column	Text
+* Error Code	Line	Column	Text
-E128	      89	  13	    continuation line under-indented for visual indent
+* E128	      89	  13	    continuation line under-indented for visual indent

-I fixed this error by continuing the relevant line of code onto the next line.
+I fixed this error by continuing the relevant line of code onto the next line in app.py.
 I then repeated the test and got an 'All right' messgae from the validator.

 #### [Back To Top ^ ](#top-of-page) ####